 The disease seems to be more common in some families.
 Women may be more likely to have this problem than men.

-Digestive symptoms include:
+Early symptoms include:

-- Decreased appetite and weight loss
+- Poor appetite and weight loss

-- Yellow color in the skin, mucus membranes, or eyes (jaundice)
+- Yellow color in the skin, mucous membranes, or eyes (jaundice)

-- Redness on the feet or hands
+- Redness on the palms of the hands

 Exams and Tests

-Tests you may need to look for the disease include:
+Tests you may have include:

 Tests to rule out other diseases include: